Shubham0a/Transportation-node-and-link-calculation/README.md

 > 4. run the scource code with map.osm *_Note: Both should be in same directory_*

+> 5. run transportation.exe file

+> 6. distance.txt file will be created which contains minimum distance corresponding to each node.

 ```python
 import os
 import csv